 Tangier Road level crossing

-Suggested dates for this one float around a bit, but “c.1905” is probably the best guess.
-Obviously it’s after Tangier Road is filled out, but before the level crossing is replaced with a bridge.
+Suggested dates for this one float around a bit, but “c.
+1905” is probably the best guess.
+Obviously it’s after this end of Tangier Road is built out, but before the level crossing is replaced with a bridge.
 I’ve never seen it without a divided back.

 Langstone Road, Baffins